-Brake servo reservoir
+Brake servo reservoir (if fitted)

 The Agribuggy braking system has hydraulic servo assistance powered by an independent hydraulic system.
-The pump is driven by the "serpentine" belt on the front of the engine and there is a separate oil reservoir as shown on the right.
+The pump is driven by the "serpentine" belt on the front of the engine and some machines have separate oil reservoir fitted as shown on the right.
 This should not be confused with the brake fluid reservoir which operates the actual brake calipers (see previous page)

 The fluid level should be checked at least every 50 hours.
-The fluid level should be checked only when the system is cold, with the engine switched off and the front wheels facing straight ahead.
+The fluid level should be checked only when the system is cold and with the engine switched off.